tomjoht/tomjoht.github.io/_posts/2024/01/2024-01-01-2024-tech-comm-trends-and-predictions.md

 - podcasts
 keywords:
 rebrandly: https://idbwrtng.com/2024-tech-comm-trends-and-predictions
 description: "I've been mulling over whether to write a trends post this year.
 There's so much uncertainty, it's hard to feel confident about how the tech writing profession will play out.
-But little trends-related ideas keep surfacing in the back of my mind, so I decided to write out some of my thoughts."
+But little trends-related ideas keep surfacing in the back of my mind, so I decided to write out some of my thoughts.
+Before I jump into this, I want to say that I’m much more agnostic and unsure about directions this year.
+2024 could be amazing, it could also be terrible.
+Or everything could be overblown and remain more or less the same.
+One thing is for sure: in predictions, AI dominates the scene and discussion."
 podcast_link: https://dts.podtrac.com/redirect.mp3/s3.us-west-1.wasabisys.com/idbwmedia.com/podcasts/predictions2024podcastv2.mp3
 podcast_file_size: 27.3
 podcast_duration: "28:28"